LaShawnSykes/Group-3_Project1/README.md

 Data analysis is the process of examining, cleaning, transforming, and interpreting data to uncover insights, identify patterns, and make informed decisions.

 ### Data Collection

+The summary sheets summarize the clinical characteristics, laboratory measurements and medications of the patients included in this study, with each row corresponding to one excel table in “Shanghai_T1DM” and “Shanghai_T2DM” folders.
+Clinical characteristics include patient ID, gender, age, height, weight, BMI, smoking and drinking history, type of diabetes, duration of diabetes, diabetic complications, comorbidities as well as occurrence of hypoglycemia.
+Laboratory measurements contain fasting and 2-hour postprandial plasma glucose/C-peptide/insulin, hemoglobin A1c (HbA1c), glycated albumin, total cholesterol, triglyceride, high-density lipoprotein cholesterol, low-density lipoprotein cholesterol, creatinine, estimated glomerular filltra-tion rate, uric acid and blood urea nitrogen.
+Both hypoglycemic agents and medications given for other diseases before the CGM reading were also recorded [1].

 - **Researching Topics:** Identified potential sources for data collection, including databases, sensors, APIs, or user-generated content.
 - **Dataset Selection:** Chose a dataset aligned with our goals for diabetes education.
 - **Data Storage:** Organized collected data in secure, accessible folders for team use.